-A very distinct vision comes to mind when thinking of a traditional classroom in our school districts: the arrangement of the desks, the positioning of the teacher, the location of the students.
+A very distinct vision comes to mind when thinking of a traditional classroom in our school districts: the arrangement of the desks, the positioning of the teacher, and the location of the students.
 However, there are many classroom challenges that are coming to the forefront with this antiquated model of classroom development.

 One challenge is the fact that students are forced to sit for an extended period of time.
 This can be very hard on their bodies, especially considering most students are not moving around much outside the classroom.
 More importantly, this study shows that movement helps with comprehension and memory retention.